 The China National Nuclear Corporation (CNNC) is responsible for the development of a deep geological repository for used CANDU fuel, and for high-level waste from the reprocessing of used light water reactor fuel.

 China’s site selection process, which is technically-driven, began in 1986 and focused on three candidate locations in the Beishan region of Gansu province in northwest China.
-In 2016, one of the siting regions was selected to host an Underground Research Laboratory.
-The site for the Underground Research Laboratory has a strong potential to become the eventual site of the repository.
-Site selection is expected in the 2020's.
+In 2016, one of the siting regions was selected to host an underground research laboratory.
+The site for the underground research laboratory has strong potential to become the eventual site of the repository.
+Site selection is expected in the 2020s.

 Finland

 Posiva’s site selection process, which was technically-driven and consent-based, began in the 1980s.
 In 2000, the Olkiluoto island in Eurajoki was selected as the site for final disposal.
 The construction licence application for the repository was submitted in 2012 and granted in 2015.
-Construction is in progress.
-Application for a licence to operate was submitted in 2021.
+An application for a licence to operate was submitted in 2021.
+Construction is in progress and the excavation of the first five disposal tunnels was completed in June 2022.

 France